Social Accountability Report

 II.
 Dillard's Direct Import Supplier Base

 Dillard’s uses two strategic import business models for purchasing private label merchandise from overseas vendors.
-The vast majority (93%) of Dillard’s merchandise is purchased through various buying agents (“Agents”) operating in the country or territory where the factories are located.
-In some instances, Dillard’s purchases merchandise directly from the factory.
-Those instances are referred to herein as “Direct-Direct” purchases.
+The vast majority (91% overall) of Dillard’s merchandise purchases involve buying agents operating in the country or territory where the factories are located.
+In some instances, Dillard’s purchases merchandise directly from the factory (9% overall) without the use of a buying agent.

-In FY2022 Dillard’s received merchandise from 237 factories located in 21 different countries of which Dillard’s purchased Direct-Direct from 16 factories (7% percent overall).
-Dillard’s purchased from the remaining factories using the services of its Agents.
+In FY2023 Dillard’s received merchandise from 239 factories located in 19 different countries.
 Dillard’s strives to ensure that its active factories reflect only those factories from which Dillard’s intends to place orders.
-The factories reported on herein are those factories from which Dillard’s imported merchandise in FY2022.
+The factories reported on herein are those factories from which Dillard’s imported merchandise in FY2023.

 back to top